mgerb/livestreamfailsapp/README.md

 # Live Stream Fails

-This app was development in my attemps to learn native iOS app development with Swift.
+This app was developed in my attempts to learn native iOS app development with Swift.
 It was never released due to Apple's app store rejections.

 See more info here: